Chicken roost: 2×4 wide-side-up, 18 in high, 8–12 in per bird

 - Bantams: 6–8 in/bird.
 Smaller bodies, less personal space.

 For 6 or fewer birds, a single bar against the back wall is usually enough.
-For 8+ birds, the pecking order makes a single short bar a bottleneck — the dominant hens claim the center, subordinates get pushed to the ends or off entirely, and the subordinates end up sleeping on the floor or in the nest boxes.
+For 8+ birds, a single back-wall bar is the wrong choice — the pecking order turns it into a bottleneck.
+Dominant hens claim the center, subordinates get pushed to the ends, and the lowest-rank birds end up sleeping on the floor or in the nest boxes.
+The fix is more bar real estate, not a behavior intervention.

 Three layouts that work: